jeanieallanza/MobileAppIonic/README.md

 * To get started with Ionic Framework, the only requirement is a [Node & npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-* code editor is also required[Visual Studio Code][https://code.visualstudio.com/download].
+* code editor is also required[Visual Studio Code](https://code.visualstudio.com/download).

+## Install the Ionic CLI

+Install the Ionic CLI with npm:

+npm install -g @ionic/cli